Reed-CompBio/BIO331-F20/README.md

 ## :star: Task B: Implement the Shortest Paths Algorithm

 Implement the shortest paths algorithm and post the graph to GraphSpace.
-The `lab_utils.py` file contains a function to get two graphs, one from [`lab`](http://graphspace.org/graphs/29432?user_layout=13823) and one from [`lecture`](http://graphspace.org/graphs/29433) - click the links to view the un-annotated GraphSpace graphs.
+The `lab_utils.py` file contains a function to get two graphs, one from [`lab`](http://graphspace.org/graphs/29432?user_layout=13823), which has a few more nodes than the graph in the Google Slides, and one we saw from [`lecture`](http://graphspace.org/graphs/29433) - click the links to view the un-annotated GraphSpace graphs.

 The function in `lab_utils.py` returns all the graph data structures we have learned about so far.
 At the top of your code, add